Smithers, British Columbia

 Smithers is a town in northwestern British Columbia, approximately halfway between Prince George and Prince Rupert.
 With a population of 5,378 in 2021, Smithers provides service coverage for most of the Bulkley Valley.

 History

-Region

-First Nations settlements existed thousands of years prior to European presence.

 Railway

 The planned Grand Trunk Pacific Railway (GTP) required two major divisional points in BC, where additional staff and facilities would be located.
 After Prince George, various central points on the Prince Rupert leg were considered in the vicinity of Aldermere.
 A prime choice was Hubert, 3.2 mi east of Telkwa, initially called Bulkley by the developers, who had amassed the surrounding land.
 These speculators promoted a future new city, and later a trade centre of the Bulkley Valley, both fallacious claims, since Smithers had already been selected as the divisional point.
 The Interior News of Aldermere had earlier adopted a policy of refusing advertising from such unscrupulous promoters.
 The Aldermere Board of Trade was hostile to the idea of Telkwa itself being the divisional headquarters, allegedly because the rail yards would destroy the alder groves.
 In reality, they likely foresaw that even a station would soon relocate their community down to the stop.

 The speculators had not considered the swampy ground 9.2 mi west of Telkwa at the foot of Hudson Bay Mountain.
 Averse to sharing land sale profits with speculators, the GTP made this their headquarters, creating Smithers, named after Sir Alfred Smithers, chair of the GTP board.
 During 1913, the Railway Commission approved the station site as the second divisional point in March.
 Surveying started in April, 100 of the 160 acres of town site were cleared by August, and 160 acres of railyards by September.
 The railhead advanced by in July, and the first passenger train arrived in October.

 With the standard quarter portion reserved for government facilities, the GTP began marketing plots that month.
 Despite ditches for draining, the subsoil was layers of quicksand and clay, requiring pile driving for building foundations.
 Pleas to the GTP to address the swampy road conditions fell on deaf ears.

 The temporary train station, built in 1915, was replaced in 1919 by a Plan 100‐166 station building.
 For decades, the railway remained the dominant employer, but from the 1950s, employee numbers gradually dwindled, and buildings became redundant.
 In 1994, the Smithers Community Services Association purchased the listed station building.